 laguna humantay trek

 I never have a bad thing to say about these hikes in Peru and it is the same with this one.
-The Laguna Humantay Trek is a must when visiting for this reason.
+Visiting this lake is a must when visiting for this reason.
 With its popularity and ease of access, there are really not many other hikes around the area that can compete.
-Overall you will have an amazing time with a ton of great views along the way.
+Overall you will have an amazing time with many great views along the way.
 You will regret it if you don’t add this to your Peru bucket list immediately.